On Windows 10, Swift Pair is a feature that allows you to connect Bluetooth peripherals to your computer quickly.

 How to use Bluetooth Swift Pair on Windows 10

-Use these steps to pair a Bluetooth device with Swift Pair:
+To pair a Bluetooth device with Swift Pair, use these steps:

 Enable the pairing mode on the Bluetooth device.